How to Use This Income Goal Planner

 Do I need a lot of followers to start OnlyFans?

 No. Many successful creators started with fewer than 5,000 social media followers.
-What matters is conversion quality — a small, engaged audience that trusts you converts far better than a large, passive following.
-Focus on building genuine connections through authentic content and strategic promotion rather than chasing follower counts.
+Conversion quality matters far more than raw count — a small, engaged audience that trusts you converts far better than a large passive following.
+Even with zero followers today, a targeted launch strategy can build paying subscribers within weeks.
+The planner lets you model exactly that scenario.